-Dealing with Employee Terminations
+Dealing Effectively with Employee Terminations

-- Create and consistently follow corrective action and termination guidelines;
+- Create and consistently follow corrective action and termination guidelines

 - Be prepared for the termination meeting….and Be Respectful!

-It is very important to have a well-written employee handbook that clearly documents company expectations regarding important policies, workplace rules, and conduct.
+It is essential to have a well-written employee handbook that documents company expectations regarding important policies, workplace rules, and conduct.
 From there, managers need to further inform employees of job requirements and expectations through written job descriptions, one-on-one meetings, and job training.

 Track and Document Performance

-Informal documentation may include a manager’s notes after a one-on-one meeting or training, a follow-up email to an employee with a recap from a feedback session, or even notes in a calendar.
+Informal Documentation may include a manager’s notes after a one-on-one meeting or training, a follow-up email to an employee with a recap from a feedback session, or even notes in a calendar.

 Corrective Action & Termination Guidelines

-- Documentation of discharge requirements and process, such as a termination checklist (see below); and
+- Documentation of discharge requirements and process, such as a termination checklist

-Was a thorough investigation conducted, if/where applicable?
+Was a thorough investigation conducted?

-- Has all relevant past and current documentation been gathered and reviewed?
+- Has all relevant past and current Documentation been gathered and reviewed?

 - How has the company handled this type of situation in the past?
 Be consistent!